 The business environment is rapidly evolving through new strategies and opportunities, and risk management needs to evolve along with it.
 In order to align strategy and risk management, three levers have been identified to more effectively address strategic risk management.

 For risk management functions, taking on ownership of strategic risks will require new organizational constructs, competencies, experiences, and business relationships.
 Institutions will need to empower chief risk officers (CROs) to have accountability for strategic risk management and establish “owners” of specific strategic risks such as geopolitical, economic, and FinTech risks.
 Management of strategic risks will require the ability to apply a risk lens to areas such as product development, sales, and culture.
-This will be a departure for many institutions, where risk management has traditionally focused on financial and regulatory risks.
+This will be a departure for many institutions, where risk management has in some cases focused more narrowly on financial and regulatory risks.
 Some organizations have found it useful to bring in individuals from the business either on a rotational or permanent basis, as well as training up existing risk professionals in new methodologies for assessing strategic risk.

 Three lines of defense.

 The latest technologies — such as cognitive analytics, machine learning, natural language processing, and big data — have the potential to fundamentally transform risk management.
-From a strategic risk management perspective, organizations can use these technologies to continuously monitor changes in the environment to determine which could be truly disruptive; and embed these technologies into enhanced tools such as horizon scanning and scenario planning simulation to drive higher levels of sophistication in managing risk.
+From a strategic risk management perspective, organizations can use these technologies to continuously monitor changes in the environment to determine which could be truly disruptive; and embed these technologies into enhanced tools such as horizon scanning and scenario planning and analysis to drive higher levels of sophistication in managing risk.